pypa/hatch/docs/config/hatch.md

 ### Default

-On Windows systems Hatch will use the `COMSPEC` environment variable, defaulting to `cmd`.
+On Windows systems Hatch will use the `SHELL` environment variable, if present, followed by the `COMSPEC` environment variable, defaulting to `cmd`.
-Otherwise the `SHELL` environment variable will be used, defaulting to `bash`.
+On all other platforms only the `SHELL` environment variable will be used, defaulting to `bash`.

 ## Directories